LinusBorg/portal-vue/docs/guide/advanced.md

 ## "Slim" - removing the wrapper

 Vue components always need a single root element.
-Since `<portal-target>` can't know in advance weither or not it will receive content with more than one root element, it will render a wrapper element around the content to provide a single root node.
+Since `<portal-target>` can't know in advance whether or not it will receive content with more than one root element, it will render a wrapper element around the content to provide a single root node.

 However, if you know that you will send content with a single root element only, you can use the `slim` prop to tell `<portal-target>` to render that element only and do without the wrapper element.

-This can be useful if `<portal-target>`s wrapper element is creating problem for your styling.
+This can be useful if `<portal-target>`s wrapper element is creating problems for your styling.

 <!-- prettier-ignore -->
 ```html